 Wearing a light t-shirt on a warm summer day in Banff feels amazing.
 When the Banff weather forecast calls for sunshine, I wear a t-shirt almost all the time.
 Likewise, Celine loves to wear tank tops while hiking to enjoy the warm Banff sunshine.

-Due to the higher altitude, the UV levels in Banff are approximately 15% higher than at sea level, which means you will burn faster than usual.
-You may wish to consider a lightweight long sleeve shirt with good UV protection if you burn really easily.
+Due to the higher altitude, the UV levels in Banff are approximately 15-30% higher than at sea level, which means you will burn faster than usual.
+If you burn easily, consider a lightweight long-sleeve shirt with good UV protection.

 Hiking Pants